 - a complete list of all models, types, sizes, and options for the products or services being submitted for certification consideration; - anticipated pump performance, including total head, power requirements, and efficiency versus flow characteristics.
-If different impellers or a range of impellers are used to obtain the rated head range for the pump being examined, complete details shall be provided concerning the range of performance specifications to be evaluated, including maximum and minimum characteristic curves for each rated speed; - the pump manufacturer shall, for each model pump, conduct performance tests prior to the certification program on minimum and maximum impeller diameters.
-Suction pressure shall be sufficient to determine maximum power requirements.
-The maximum horsepower measured shall be used to size the electric motor(s) for certification tests and, ultimately, for site installation.
-Performance curves of the total head and power versus flow shall be drawn from the data from these tests and submitted to the certification agency prior to scheduling the witnessed certification tests. - motor specifications for each motor used, including power rating, speed, frame size, radial thrust capacity, shaft deflection versus radial thrust, minimum shaft fatigue lift, maximum shaft runout, and minimum "L-10" bearing life; - calculations to determine shaft size, shaft runout, stuffing box runout, shaft deflection, and casing bolt size; - general assembly drawings (showing the pump and attachments), one complete set of manufacturing drawings, materials list(s) and physical property specifications (such as ASTM A48 CL 40 Cast Iron), anticipated marking format, brochures, sales literature, specification sheets, installation, operation and maintenance procedures; and - the number and location of manufacturing facilities;
+If different bowl assemblies or impellers are used to obtain the rated head range for the pump being examined, complete details shall be provided concerning the range of performance specifications to be evaluated.
+The range of impeller diameters as well as the maximum and minimum number of bowl assemblies available shall be included; - calculations to determine size of the shafts, shaft couplings, assembly bolts, thrust bearings, and anti-friction bearing life; - general assembly drawings (showing the pump and attachments), one complete set of manufacturing drawings, materials list(s) and physical property specifications, anticipated marking format, brochures, sales literature, specification sheets, installation, operation and maintenance procedures; and - the number and location of manufacturing facilities.

 All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
-All foreign language documents shall be provided with English translation.
+All documents shall be provided with English translation.